 A dfdl:outputValueCalc property may reference an element that follows the position in the schema where the property is specified.

-Implementations may have implementation-dependent limitations on the use of forward or backward reference, or may provide controls for bounding the reach of such references.
+Implementations may have implementation-defined limitations on the use of forward or backward reference, or may provide controls for bounding the reach of such references.
 These mechanisms are beyond the scope of this specification.

 Variables